-NPDC holds consent 2982-4 which allows the discharge of leachate from the sludge stabilisation lagoon to groundwater.
+NPDC holds Consent 2982-4 which allows the discharge of leachate from the sludge stabilisation lagoon to groundwater.

-Monitoring of the sludge lagoon facility during the 2022-2023 monitoring period consisted of monthly testing of groundwater bores and nearby surface water in an open drain by NPDC, and inspections by the Council.
+Monitoring of the sludge lagoon facility during the 2023/24 monitoring period consisted of monthly testing of groundwater bores and nearby surface water in an open drain by NPDC, and inspections by the Council.

 As per previous years, the routine monitoring found that despite the decommissioning of the sludge lagoon the groundwater in its vicinity was still impacted.
-Noting that, an investigation completed in 2017-2018 deemed that the measured concentrations of nutrients and metals are not of significant concern in terms of their environmental impact.
+Noting that, an investigation completed in 2017/18 deemed that the measured concentrations of nutrients and metals are not of significant concern in terms of their environmental impact.
 That is because the groundwater system down-gradient of the lagoon is highly reducing in nature, it therefore has significant capacity to attenuate nitrogen.
 As a result any adverse effects resulting from the discharge on groundwater are likely to occur within close proximity of the lagoon itself and are unlikely to extend outside of the boundaries of the site.
-Ongoing monitoring is necessary to ensure that these effects do not worsen.

-During the 2021-2022 year, NPDC completed the process of decommissioning the sludge lagoon.
-Monitoring continued through the 2022-2023 year and into 2023-2024, with an assessment to be made on whether the consent will need to be renewed or left to expire (this expired in June 2020 but is under section 124 protection).
-As discussed in Section 2.1.2 above, the results are looking promising with several of the parameters tested potentially showing improvement.
-This will be further discussed in the 2023-2024 annual report when two years' worth of data post-decommissioning are available.
+During the 2021/22 year, NPDC completed the process of decommissioning the sludge lagoon.
+Monitoring continued through the 2022/23 year and 2023/24 periods, with an assessment to be made on whether the consent will need to be renewed or left to expire (this expired in June 2020 but is under section 124 protection).
+As discussed in Section 2.1.2 above, some of the results are looking promising, with some of the parameters tested potentially showing improvement.
+However, the results are not conclusive and further monitoring and analysis is recommended.